aws-samples/awsome-distributed-training/3.test_cases/1.megatron-lm/README.md

     kubectl get pods
     ```

+   You should see one etcd and one worker pod.

     ```text
     NAME                    READY   STATUS      RESTARTS   AGE
     etcd-7787559c74-wpcb9   1/1     Running     0          3m10s
     megatron-worker-0       1/1     Running     0          3m10s
     ```

    Log lines describing the iterations show that the training is working properly.

     ```bash
     kubectl logs -f megatron-worker-0
     ```

+   An abbreviated sample log is shown below:

     ```text
     ...